 The more successful you become as a leader, the more other people will demand of your time.
-As a result, if you are going to maintain margin for your most important priorities, you will have to make some difficult decisions about your accessibility.
+As a result, if you’re going to maintain margin for your most important priorities, you’ll have to make some difficult decisions about your accessibility.

 Recently, I was listening to Andy Stanley talk about this very topic.
 He said,

 The harsh reality of leadership is that the more successful we are, the less accessible we become.
 As things grow and as more people become involved, a leader can’t be equally accessible to all people.
 So then we are faced with the dilemma of who gets my time and who doesn’t, when do they get it, and and how much of it do they get.

 Your time is a zero sum game.
 When you say yes to one thing, you’re simultaneously saying no to something else.
 The more successful you get, the more difficult this becomes.
 You find yourself saying no to good things—worthy things—in order to say yes to your most important priorities.

 For example, last week I spoke at a writer’s conference.
 After my speech, at least a dozen people handed me their book proposal or manuscript and asked if I’d read it and tell them what I think.
 I truly love helping authors.
 There was a time when I would have felt guilty about saying no.

 After all, from the perspective of the one asking, it’s not a big request.
 But what they usually don’t realize is that I get dozens of these requests each week.
 To agree to their request would require a major investment of my time.
 Add all the requests together, and I’m soon eating into the time allotted for my own projects, friends, family, and health.